Essex Railroad

+History

+In the mid-19th century, Mayor Stephen C. Phillips was an "outspoken promoter" for railroad development in Salem.
+Phillips was anxious to make his city the port of entry for both Lawrence, and Lowell which caused him to lobby furiously for the cause.
+The "Essex Railroad Company" was chartered by an act of Legislature passed on March 7, 1846.
+Two days later, the City of Salem formally granted the "Essex Railroad Company" an act of incorporation (with backing from the Eastern Railroad).
+This granted the construction of a railroad from Salem through to South and North Danvers, Middleton, and North Andover.
+It would also connect a proposed new city in Methuen which later became Lawrence.
+Civil engineer Charles S. Storrow approached and counseled Phillips on the subject in April 1847.
+Storrow reassured him that a railroad to Lawrence would "recapture what Salem had lost".

-The railroad received its charter in 1846, with some backing from the Eastern Railroad, and by the beginning of 1847, the first 2 mi of track were completed from Salem to Peabody (then called South Danvers).
+By the beginning of 1847, the first 2 mi of track were completed from Salem to Peabody (then called South Danvers).
 The route was operated by the Eastern while the track to North Andover was constructed.
-In 1850, two new lines, the South Reading Branch Railroad and the Salem and Lowell Railroad, rented this stretch to give the Essex badly-needed revenue.
+In 1850, two new lines, the South Reading Branch Railroad and the Salem and Lowell Railroad, rented this stretch to give the Essex badly needed revenue.

 By September 1848, the Essex was completed to the Boston and Maine Railroad's main line in North Andover, and it was given trackage rights to Lawrence and South Lawrence over the B&M.

 From the beginning, the Essex operation was under-capitalized, and it was soon in financial trouble.
 Operations were suspended three times.
 The first shut down was in April 1849, and the line remained closed for a year.
 The line reopened in the spring of 1850, but financial problems halted operations again by the fall.
 In October 1851, the Essex entered into a lease agreement with the Eastern, and the line was reopened and run as the Eastern's Lawrence Branch.